eshinhw/ethereum-solidity-complete-dev-guide/Chapter1-Introduction/README.md

 1. Contract Definition written in Solidity
 2. Solidity Compiler generates **Byte code ready for deployment** and **Application Binary Interface (ABI)**
 3. Application Binary Interface (ABI) works as a interface between JavaScript code and Bytecode converted from Solidity.
+JavaScript can't read the Bytecode and JS needs a translator to interpret the Bytecode.
 4. ABI works as a translator of Bytecode for JavaScript.